-All impairment losses are recognized in the statement of income.
+All impairment losses are recognized in profit or loss.

 An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognized.
 For financial assets measured at amortized cost the reversal is recognized in the statement of income.